| | |

 self-learners of English.
 I accept the challenge fully.
 I love English,

 and hope to share my love of English with the students.
+2. How can you overcome the difficulties of TETE

+(Teaching English Through English)?
 A: This is an important issue in Korea nowadays, for as

 I know there is a trend for Korean schools to use the TETE approach.
 I am